meta-introspector/Auto-GPT/stats/README.md

 now we only use users_repos.csv from that to get the list of repos to look at.
 `python report.py all_30.json`

+Next we produce json.

+*warning* this changes the git head, you will lose local changes! please `git stash` all your work or commit it first.

-produce json, warning this changes the git head `python run_version2.py ./users_repos.csv > git_samples.json`
+`python run_version2.py ./users_repos.csv > git_samples.json`